Diagnosing Human-object Interaction Detectors: Discussions

-\textbf{Human-object pair detection vs. action classification.} The $mAP$ improvement diagnosis suggests that improving one of them can reduce the errors and improve the final accuracy.
-Similarly, in Table~\ref{tab:recall_prec_hico_vcoco}, we can see that the recall on both datasets is still much lower than 100, implying a lot of ground-truth pairs can not be detected.
-At the same time, the results in Table~\ref{tab:action_map} show that correctly recognizing the actual interactions is still a challenging problem.
+\textbf{Human-object pair detection \emph{vs.} interaction classification.} Both of our holistic error analysis via $mAP$ improvement and breakdown inspection of human-object pair detection and interaction classification show that there are significant bottleneck in each of the two sub-tasks.
+For instance, in Tab.~\ref{tab:recall_prec_hico_vcoco}, we can see that the Pair Recall on HICO-DET are still much lower than 100, implying a lot of ground-truth pairs can not be detected.
+The low Inter. $mAP$ also suggests that correctly recognizing the actual interactions is also a challenging problem.

-Practically, human-object pair largely depends on the progress of generic single-object detection, which is a long-standing problem in computer vision and has attracted a significant amount of research attention.
-The performance on standard benchmarks is saturated.
-In contrast, interaction recognition in HOI detection is a multi-label classification problem, which has not yet been extensively studied.
+Practically, human-object pair detection largely depends on the progress of generic single-object detection, which has attracted a significant amount of research attention.
+The performance on standard benchmarks (\eg, COCO) is almost saturated.
+In contrast, the interaction classification is a multi-label classification problem, which has not yet been extensively studied.
+The success of the state-of-the-art RLIPv2 model~\cite{yuan2023rlipv2} shows great potential to solve this problem by using large-scale relational data for pre-training.